 During RDT surveys, divers swim freely throughout a dive site and record every observed fish species that can be positively identified.
 Species and approximate abundance scores are recorded on an underwater slate.
 The search for fishes begins as soon as the diver enters the water.
 The goal is to find as many species as possible so divers are encouraged to look under ledges and up in the water column.
 In some regions, sea turtle species seen during your dive should also be marked.
 More about the Sea Turtle Program.

 Each recorded species is assigned one of four abundance categories based on about how many were seen throughout the dive [single (1); few (2-10), many (11-100), and abundant (>100)].

-Be sure to also visit these very informative tutorial pages written by two of REEF's regional partners: the Project S.E.A.-Link tutorial webpage and the Pacific Northwest Scuba tutorial webpage.
-Even though these were written for surveyors in Hawaii and the Pacific Northwest, the information is valid for all of REEF's regions.
+You can also visit this very informative tutorial page written by one of REEF's regional partners: the Pacific Northwest Scuba tutorial webpage.
+Even though this was written for surveyors in the Pacific Northwest, the information is valid for all of REEF's regions.

 Following the dive, each surveyor transfers the information about their survey dive, including survey time, depth, temperature, and other environmental information, along with the species sightings data, to the REEF database.

 The location of the survey is recorded using the common dive site name and the REEF Geographic Zone Code.
 The Zone Codes are a hierarchical list of codes.
 A separate survey submission is done for each dive.
 For more information on the REEF Data Entry process,visit the Online Q&A page.